Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_K40.md

 \bar{k}=\sum_{k=0}^{\infty} k P_{\mu}(k)=\sum_{k=0}^{\infty} k \frac{\mu^{k}}{k !} e^{-\mu}=\mu e^{-\mu} \sum_{k=1}^{\infty} \frac{\mu^{k-1}}{(k-1) !}=\mu
 $$

-The Poisson distribution typically holds for a probability experiment with a very large population and a small probability of �success�.
+The Poisson distribution typically holds for a probability experiment with a very large population and a small probability of success.
 Here, success means that a nucleus decays; *k* in Eq. {eq}`Pmu` counts the number of successes.
 For radioactive decay the population is the very large number of radioactive nuclei (here: $N\sim 10^{18}$), while the probability of success is given by the small number $w=\frac{\Delta t}{\tau}$  (here: $w\sim 10^{-16}$).
 In the terminology of statistics, each individual counting experiment during a time period $\Delta t$ can be seen as *N* attempts (since there are *N* nuclei).
 In each counting experiment, the count is made how many of *N* attempts lead to success.